raktim-mondol/my-portfolio/public/content/statistics.md

 ---

+#### **AFExNet: Differentiating Breast Cancer Sub-types (2021)**

+This research demonstrates rigorous hypothesis testing to validate the superiority of a novel machine learning architecture for genomic data analysis.

+*   **Statistical Method:** **Hypothesis Testing (Paired and One-Tailed T-tests)**
+*   **Application & Findings:** Paired t-tests were used to statistically compare the performance of the AFExNet feature extraction method against other techniques like PCA, VAE, and DAE.
+The tests evaluated the significance of differences in key classification metrics (precision, recall, accuracy, F1-score).
+The results confirmed that AFExNet's performance improvements were statistically significant, with p-values less than 0.10 (e.g., p=0.00793 vs. VAE).
+This rigorous statistical validation confirmed the robustness and superiority of the AFExNet model for analyzing high-dimensional genomic data.

 ## 3. AFExNet – *IEEE/ACM TCBB* 2021

 | Statistical method | Why used / implication | Technical depth | Key results |